wren-lang/wren/doc/site/index.markdown

       }
     }

- *  **Wren is small.** The codebase stays under 2,500 semicolons to keep the language and libraries small enough to fit in your head.
+ *  **Wren is small.** The codebase is and always will be under 5,000 semicolons to keep the language and libraries small enough to fit in your head.
 You can skim [the whole thing][src] in one sitting.

  *  **Wren is clean.** The codebase is *small*, but not *dense*.
 It is readable and [lovingly-commented][nan].
 It's written in warning-free standard C99.